karrick/gorill/README.md

 # gorill

 Small Go library for various stream wrappers.
-A rill is a small stream.
+A 'rill' is a small stream.

 ### Usage